 This occurs when the joint bones are entirely separated and displaced.

-Subluxation is also known as partial dislocation, where the joint is partially separated, with bones touching but not completely as usual.
+Subluxation is one of the types of shoulder dislocations, where the joint is partially separated, with bones touching but not completely as usual.
+It is also known as partial dislocation.

 Risk factors for shoulder dislocation